brimdata/zed/zng/docs/spec.md

 completely captured by the type ID.
 Values merely encode the value information consistent with the referenced type ID.

-## 2. ZNG Binary Format (BZNG)
+## 2. ZNG Binary Format (ZNG)

-The BZNG binary format is based on machine-readable data types with an encoding methodology inspired by Avro and
+The ZNG binary format is based on machine-readable data types with an encoding methodology inspired by Avro and
 [Protocol Buffers](https://developers.google.com/protocol-buffers).

-A BZNG stream comprises a sequence of interleaved control messages and value messages that are serialized into a stream of bytes.
+A ZNG stream comprises a sequence of interleaved control messages and value messages that are serialized into a stream of bytes.

 Each message is prefixed with a single-byte header code.
 The upper bit of